 | Year 2 Total | ~$125,000 | License-only would be $30K — reality is 4× that |

 The pattern: Year 2 reveals which Year 1 decisions were correct and which generated debt.
 Teams that skipped the audit discover scoring model issues in Year 2 — costing $5,000-$10,000 to fix retroactively.
 Teams that under-bought Salesforce edition discover sync limitations in Year 2 — forcing edition upgrade conversations mid-contract.
-The actual Pardot cost in Year 2 — when you account for these compound effects — typically lands 35-45% above the original Year 2 budget.

 The Year 2 surprise is preventable

 Most Year 2 cost overruns trace back to Year 1 architecture shortcuts.
-A proper Revenue Audit at Month 0 (before signing) identifies which decisions will compound — and which will cost you in Year 2.
+A proper Pardot Audit at Month 0 (before signing) identifies which decisions will compound — and which will cost you in Year 2.

-See Audit Service →Year 3 Cost Breakdown
+See Audit Service →Year 3 line items — architecture-first vs cost-cut

 Year 3 is where the architectural quality of Year 1 implementation either pays dividends or extracts compound interest.
-Two patterns dominate.

 | Year 3 Cost Category | Architecture-First | Cost-Cut Implementation |